 Smith Game Room

 The Smith game room is a great spot to relax with friends and unwind after a busy day or hectic week.
-Located on the ground floor of Smith House, it features plenty of table games including ping pong, air hockey and pool; dozens of board games, a poker table and picture puzzles; wall-mounted televisions, an in-house sound system and comfortable couches and chairs.
+Located on the ground floor of Smith House, it features plenty of table games including ping pong, air hockey and pool; dozens of board games, picture puzzles; and wall-mounted televisions.

 Tempel Green, which offers sweeping views of Long Island Sound, is a favorite place to study and relax.
 In warmer months, students gather for picnic lunches, group study sessions and Ultimate frisbee competitions.
 In the winter, you are likely to encounter a few friendly snowmen or even an igloo.
 Some professors move their classes to Tempel Green, which features an outdoor classroom fashioned from granite.

 Every day at Unity, the College's multicultural center, you can find students of all backgrounds sharing in the community as they find spaces of comfort in the lounge areas, and evenings, gathering with friends to prepare a meal in the kitchen.
 Unity also offers culturally affirming and educational programs.